gda-score/anonymization-mechanisms/uber/README.md

 When `sid` is an empty string, the server will initialize a session and assign a new ID.
 Only in that case fields `dbname` and `budget` are considered.
 Otherwise, these fields are ignored.
 When `epsilon` parses into a Double greater than zero, the query is executed and the budget of the session is reduced accordingly.
-The JSON answers of this function are comparable to the regular answers of the on-compatibility functions.
+The JSON answers of this function are comparable to the regular answers of the non-compatibility functions.
 Nevertheless, for compatibility reasons the returned fields are nested one level below a general `Server Response` field.

 ###### Example: